Conor McGregor's net worth and the expensive things he owns

 Directly accessible from the main bedroom is the villa’s outdoor swimming pool, from where the view of the sea at a distance makes for a spectacular sight.
 The sea is also clearly visible from the dining space.
 The villa has a home spa and a personalised gym to cater for the Irishman’s fitness requirements.
 It has an LED-lit driveway, a smart water feature, a wine cellar and a lift.

 But perhaps his best-known property is what he calls ‘Mac Mansion.’
 The home is located in Henderson, Nevada, and is close to Las Vegas — the city where McGregor has most of his fights.
 It was taken on lease by the MMA legend in 2015.
-The property was sold for close to USD 3 million (INR 24 crore approx.) in 2017.
+The property was sold for close to USD 3 million in 2017.

 The 1115-square-metre property is just 15 minutes from the famed Vegas Strip.
 It came with bedrooms, each of which is en-suite.
 The master bedroom has a marble jacuzzi.
 The large property has an infinity pool measuring 50 metres, a spa fit for 10 people, and a back garden golf course.
 The garage is large enough to fit 10 cars.